jeremycrussell/websvn/README.md

 # websvn
 A puppet module for websvn

-Depends on te Puppetlabs apache module.
+Depends on the Puppetlabs apache module.

-Needs a lot of work
+Needs a lot of work, but tested on RHEL6.

 Example:
 class { 'websvn':